SemanticAccessAndRetrieval/Elas4RDF-index/README.md

 Examples of configuration files are included in ```res/configuration```.

-Note that RDF files are expected to be in the form of triples (.ttl).
+Note that RDF files are expected to be in the form of N-triples syntax (.nt).